 5 ways that I/O psychology can help businesses are:

-Employee Happiness and Impact on Productivity
+How Does Employee Happiness Impact Productivity?

 Recent studies have shown that there’s a link between employee happiness and their productivity at work.
 In fact, one study by the Harvard Business Review, which included an analysis of hundreds of studies, revealed ‘happy’ employees showed an average of: